I have created a GitHub repository:

 (2) Domain-specific file system indexed by metadata

-provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the store ).
+The materialstore provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the store).

-An application writes files into the “store” associating “metadata” .
-The “materials” in the “store” are indexed by the associcated metadata .
-An application retrieves files from the store by metadata as key.
-An application does not look up files by name (Path).
+An application writes files into the “store” associating “metadata”.
+The “materials” in the “store” are indexed by the associated metadata.
+An application retrieves files from the store by querying for metadata.
+An application does not look up files by physical name.
 The application is no longer responsible for deciding and remembering the path of physical files.

 (3) Packaged in a jar